 It’s important that we take seriously the need for addiction treatment among the elderly.
 The risks are very real and very serious, and the opportunities for inspiring recovery are entirely possible.
 Unfortunately, they may come up against stigma, impatience, and helplessness on top of the challenges already wrapped up in getting older.
 It’s that much more important that we help our aging loved ones get connected with professional help.

 Similar to addiction treatment programs geared toward the general population, seniors need medically supervised detox, psychotherapy, attention to co-occurring disorders, peer and family support, and ongoing care for their long-term recovery.
 Some unique elements of alcohol treatment for seniors include a personalized care plan that incorporates health management and holistic therapies; the space and the pace that best support their personal progress; and clinicians who understand the particular challenges of later life transitions.

 Through motivational interviews, care partners can help your aging loved one to identify their personal goals and inspirations for recovery.
 This step is crucial for the success of their treatment.
 But it is also a process that helps them to feel seen and heard for their own sake.
 It is a process that begins to reverse the experiences of isolation and loneliness.
-And the many support systems they will develop during rehab and recovery take root in this personalized initiation.
+And the many support systems they will develop at an integrated alcohol addiction rehab take root in this personalized initiation.